Key Difference – Equity vs Equality

 Thus it is clear that though equality is a good thing and needs to be followed across genders and religions, there is a concept called equity which states that everyone has different needs and requirements and should be treated accordingly.

+Let us take another example to clarify the difference.
 Do you give the same amount of food to your toddler as you give to your husband?
 Obviously not, as you know that their requirements are different.
 Here the principle of equity is at work, but if you have two kids, you ought to divide cookies or pastries equally among them to avoid any altercation between them.
 This is the concept of equality.
 There are situations when people demand equality, to be treated as equals, and indeed this is how any government needs to treat his subjects, irrespective of religion, caste, creed, or gender.
 But then there are situations, such as when appointing people on merit in jobs, or distributing financial aid among the needy.
 This is when any government has to apply the principle of equity, and not equality.

 What is the Difference Between Equity and Equality?

 Equity: Equity can be defined as the quality of treating individuals fairly based on their needs and requirements.

 Equality: Equality can be defined as treating each and every individual in the same manner irrespective of needs and requirements.